bahlool1401/dark-light-calculator/README.md

 # dark-light-calculator
-a dark-light claculator created by Javascript
+a dark/light claculator created by html,css and Javascript